Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 If you’re getting pain from the area that has been over-used, you’ll need to rest up and avoid any activity that causes further pain.
 It needs time to recover.
-You can also take over-the-counter pain relief or anti-inflammatories such as paracetamol or ibuprofen.
+You can also take over-the-counter pain relief like paracetamol or anti-inflammatories such as ibuprofen.

 When should I see my doctor?